Who Should Use a Continuous Glucose Monitor?

 However, for a healthy person who has no risk factors for diabetes but just likes to keep track of health metrics, Dr. Peter questions the benefit of a CGM.

-“I’m not sure what someone would do with that kind of information,” she says.
+“I’m not sure what people would do with that kind of information,” she says.
 “It could be easy to overreact if you don’t have the context for what these numbers mean, so it would be important to have a medical professional help you interpret that data instead of doing it yourself.”

 Ultimately, Dr. Peter suggests that anyone interested in a CGM talk to their medical provider first.